Second Order Asymptotic Properties for the Tail Probability of the Number of Customers in the M/G/1 Retrial Queue: Second order approximation for the tail probability of

-We first study the second order asymptotic behavior of tail probability $P\{T_{\theta}>t\}$.
+We first study the second order asymptotic behaviour of tail probability $P\{T_{\theta}>t\}$.
 Recall the definition of $T_{\theta}$ in (\ref{def-T-theta}), which immediately gives

-Refer to Remark \ref{kappa-geo-sum}, $T_{\kappa}$ can be viewed as a geometric sum of i.i.d. random variables, which suggests us to follow a literature result on the second order asymptotic properties of a random sum.
+Refering to Remark \ref{kappa-geo-sum}, $T_{\kappa}$ can be viewed as a geometric sum of i.i.d. r.v.'s, which suggests that we need second order asymptotic properties of such a random sum.

-Suppose that $\{p_n\}_{n=0}^{\infty}$ is a discrete probability measure, and $G(t)=\sum_{n=0}^{\infty}p_n F^{*n}(t)$, $t\ge 0$. \begin{lemma}[Theorem~2 in \cite{Willekens1992}] Suppose that $\sum_{n=0}^{\infty}p_nz^n$ is analytic at $1$.
+Suppose that $\{p_n\}_{n=0}^{\infty}$ is a discrete probability measure, and $G(t)=\sum_{n=0}^{\infty}p_n F^{*n}(t)$, $t\ge 0$. \begin{lemma}[Theorem~2 in \cite{Willekens1992}] Suppose that $\sum_{n=0}^{\infty}p_nz^n$ is analytic at $z=1$.
 Let $F\in\mathcal S$ be a probability distribution function with finite mean $\phi_1$ and probability density function $f(t)=dF(t)/dt$.
-Then, the following assertions are equivalent:
+Then the following assertions are equivalent:

 \end{lemma}